GreengagePlum/translatex/docs/source/index.md

 ### Unsupported and unmanaged so far

-- LaTeX escape inside literal blocks aren't handled and don't get recursed into.
+- LaTeX escape inside literal blocks isn't handled and doesn't get recursed into.
 They get tokenized as a whole.
 For
   example: `\begin{lstlisting}[escapeinside={\%*}{*)}]` which lets you escape actual LaTeX tags and commands inside a literal `lstlisting` block.
 - Document header is kept untouched.
 Nothing in the header (before `\begin{document}`) gets tokenized or translated.